eD0o/node-js/README.md

 Exercise created in the folder 0208_mini-lms to practice all concepts learned so far: server, router, custom request/response, fs, and database (SQLite).

 ## 2.9 - TypeScript

+Node 22+ ships an experimental type-stripper.

+> It only removes types and runs the JS output; it does not type-check.
+Keep installing the typescript package (or use tools like tsc, tsx, ts-node) when you need type checking, emit options, and editor tooling.

+- Stripping only handles syntax compatible with plain JS.
+Features that need TS transforms (e.g., enum, namespace, const enum, legacy decorators) won't work.

+- Goal in the course: rely on type inference as much as possible.